Market schedule

 How it is derived

-- Datastream resolves the fund, searches recent
+- SEC API resolves the fund, searches recent

 NPORT-PandNPORT-EXfilings, and parses the latest transformed SEC filing output that yields a stable holdings roster - the parser extracts repeated